 Rates and Payments Are Higher

 Since unsecured personal loans are riskier than loans secured by property, lenders tend to charge higher interest rates.
 How much higher the rates are depends on your credit score and the amount of money you’re borrowing.
 As of May 2021 interest rates on unsecured personal loans ranged from 3% to 36%.
 It’s important to note that lenders may hide a portion of the higher interest rates in upfront fees such as loan origination and application fees.

 With a higher interest rate, your monthly payments could be higher than they would be for a secured loan.
 And the longer your repayment period, the more you’ll pay in interest.

-Before you sign off on a loan, it’s best to make sure that the monthly payment amount is within your budget.
+Before you sign off on a loan, make sure the monthly payment is within your budget.
 Personal loan agreements sometimes include substantial late payment penalties that can further upset your ability to make regular payments.

 Of course, unsecured personal loans have their advantages.
 You can obtain a loan online without going through a strict underwriting process.
 You can then use the loan to cover a variety of expenses like unpaid medical debt or home improvement.
 But unsecured personal loans can be risky as well and you might have to settle for a higher interest rate.
 Avoid only thinking about what you can gain from getting a personal loan.
 Instead, consider what you might stand to lose.